 I started photography when I was in high school.
 I was one of three photographers that supported the school publications including the annual schoolbook.
 I used a Rolleiflex twin lens reflex camera.
 It was a medium format camera that shot 120 roll film.
 I also used a Zenit single lens reflex camera.
 That one shot 35mm film.

 Since then, I have been fortunate to have my photography published in newspapers, travel books and magazines.
-My photography has also been used by numerous artists for album covers, watercolour and oil painting.
+My photography has also been used by numerous artists for album covers, watercolour and oil paintings.
 A number of recording studios have also used my photography for their marketing materials and for their websites.

 Click an area of interest to see my current gear list.